 Age-related macular degeneration (AMD) is the leading cause of vision loss among people over the age of 50.
 Over 20 million Americans and 450 million people globally are affected by this condition.
 85% of all cases arises from the progressive loss of photoreceptors in the macula – a part of the eye responsible for central vision.
 The underlying pathology of AMD is thought to be caused by the death of retinal pigmented epithelial (RPE) cells, which photoreceptors in the macula rely upon to feed and survive.

-With time, different by-products are formed that accumulate in the lysosomes of RPE cells (lysosomes are cell structures responsible for recycling waste).
+With time, different byproducts are formed that accumulate in the lysosomes of RPE cells (lysosomes are cell structures responsible for recycling waste).
 One of these aggregates interfering with RPE cells function is A2E, a toxic compound which may play a causative role in AMD and SMD.

-LYSOCLEAR is an enzyme product that can enter the lysosomes of RPE cells where A2E accumulates, and destroy it.
+LYSOCLEAR is an enzyme product that can enter the lysosomes of RPE cells where A2E accumulates and destroy it.
 Ongoing studies suggest that LYSOCLEAR is safe and effective at targeting A2E, eliminating up to 10% with each dose.
 Clinical trials are meant to test this new therapy in humans to identify the optimal dosages and regimen of application.

 Ichor is a shining example of our mission to kick-start the rejuvenation biotechnology industry with a project that we initiated with early donor support.
 Led by one of our most dynamic and accomplished alumni, Kelsey Moody, Ichor is forging ahead faster than we could have dreamed. – Aubrey de Grey

-For an outside observer it may seem that such breakthroughs just happen in an instant.
+For an outside observer, it may seem that such breakthroughs just happen in an instant.
 But truth is, there are decades of constant effort behind each event of this scale.
 Let’s take a short glance at the past.

 A bit of Background

 Dr. Aubrey de Grey proposed a repair approach to treating the diseases of aging back in 2000s.
 First attempts to support scientific research on aging were undertaken via Methuselah Foundation from 2003.
-In the first article Aubrey introduces his approach to academia naming it SENS, which stands for Strategies for Engineered Negligible Senescence .
+In the first article Aubrey introduced his approach to academia naming it SENS, which stands for Strategies for Engineered Negligible Senescence .
 SENS divides aging into seven categories of damage (including toxic protein aggregation in lysosomes) and proposes repair therapies for each of them.

-By addressing the aging processes one by one medicine could prevent and treat age-related diseases to hopefully keep people healthy and independent as they grow older.
-Aubrey has received more than his fair share of criticism during this time, however, he was not one to give in easily.
+By addressing the aging processes one by one, medicine could prevent and treat age-related diseases to hopefully keep people healthy and independent as they grow older.
+Aubrey has received more than his fair share of criticism during this time; however, he was not one to give in easily.
 In 2009 he co-founded the SENS Research Foundation to develop the therapies and approaches he proposed.
-Since then the SENS Research Foundation has been working tirelessly to bring the cutting edge technologies it proposes into being and ultimately to market.
+Since then, the SENS Research Foundation has been working tirelessly to bring the cutting edge technologies it proposes into being and ultimately to market.

 Successful crowdfunding activities allowed SENS to support fundamental research in many directions.
-Late last year we saw the first proof of concept for their MitoSENS program aimed at repairing mitochondrial damage with a publication demonstrating that this particular SENS technology could be practical.
+Late last year we saw the first proof of concept for their MitoSENS program aimed at repairing mitochondrial damage, with a publication demonstrating that this particular SENS technology could be practical.